GFZ/enpt/docs/algorithm_descriptions.rst

 EnPT enables the geometric adaptation of EnMAP data to a user-provided image scene (e.g. Sentinel-2).
 Spatial misregistrations are detected using the open-source Python package `AROSICS`_ (An Automated and Robust Open-Source Image Co-Registration Software for Multi-Sensor Satellite Data).
-It has been developed at the German Research Centre for Geosciences (GFZ) Potsdam.
+It has been developed at the GFZ Helmholtz Centre for Geosciences, Germany.
 For detailed algorithm description and use cases refer to the corresponding (open-access) paper that can be found here:
 `Scheffler D, Hollstein A, Diedrich H, Segl K, Hostert P. AROSICS: An Automated and Robust Open-Source Image Co-Registration Software for Multi-Sensor Satellite Data.
 Remote Sensing.
 2017; 9(7):676`__.